-The elegant residential area of the city of Merano is located on the road to the Botanic Gardens of Trauttmansdorff Castle.
+The elegant residential area of the town of Merano is located on the road to the Botanic Gardens of Trauttmansdorff Castle.

 One of the most elegant residential areas of Merano is called Maia Alta.
 This area is characterised by wonderful parks, elegant villas and castles and ever prosperous families chose this area for residence.
 Maia Alta extends close to the historic distric of Merano and this is where people meet to go shopping and have a cup of cappuccino.
 This area has already attracted aristocrats such as the Austrian Empress Elizabeth as well as the Earls of Tyrol.
 While the former spent her holidays in Trauttmansdorff Castle, the latter lodged in Castel Tirolo.